hyperledger-archives/avalon/docs/TestingFabricProxyModel.rst

                 peer2.org0.example.com,peer1.org0.example.com
        export NO_PROXY=$no_proxy

-   If you modify the number of orderers, peers, or organisations, please update the ``no_proxy`` list accordingly.
+   If you modify the number of orderers, peers, or organizations, please update the ``no_proxy`` list accordingly.

 4. Start the Fabric network with 2 organizations, 4 peers and 3 orderers